stevepepple/data-canvas-neighborhoods/README.md

 # Urban Heartbeat

-**Urban Heartbeat** is an civic art project that explores real-time temporal identities and pulses of places in cities around the world.
+**Urban<3Beat** is an civic art project that explores real-time temporal identities and pulses of places in cities around the world.
 The project is part of the [Data Canvas: Sense Your City](http://datacanvas.org/) competition, a DIY sensor network project collecting and visualizing open data.
-To state the obvious: cities are for people-not machines, not data scientists, not corporations.
+To state the obvious: cities are for people—  not machines, not data scientists, not corporations.
 Places, particularly broken down to the scale of a neighborhood, are really hard to quantify.
 Places are temporal and dynamic, changing dramatically over the course of a day, week, month, year.

-The primary goal of Urban Heartbeat is to empower the ability for any citizen to curate their own civic data search, and in turn, return customized search results in the form of information-rich, yet visually simplified format(s), or "pulses".
+The primary goal of **Urban<3Beat** is to empower the ability for any citizen to curate their own civic data search, and in turn, find customized search results in the form of information-rich, yet visually simplified format(s), or "pulses".

 Our team began by building a series of audiovisual experiments for representing select environmental factors, such as pollution, noise, dust, and light.
 [View Experiments >](http://codepen.io/collection/DRzwQR/) Over the course of three weeks, we explored, reviewed, and refined our experiments.
 The result is a web app/search engine that allows users to curate their own searches and compare pulses across 100 places in 7 international cities.
 Users will be invited to include select environmental factors as they find relevant to their search.
 Each environmental factor selected will contribute a “layer” onto a resulting urban pulse.
 As such, pulses will say as much about places as it will about people.

-**View more detail about the three stages of our project process below, including Exploration, Experimentation, and Next Steps.**
+**View more detail about the three stages of our project process below, including Exploration, Experimentation, and Next Steps**

 Start your own search now by visiting [http://urban-heartbeat.net/](http://urban-heartbeat.net/)